-One Spadina Crescent will be a showcase for the city—a world-leading venue for education, research and public outreach on architecture, landscape architecture, and urban design.
-The revitalized site will be the new home of the John H. Daniels Faculty of Architecture, Landscape, and Design.
+One Spadina Crescent is a showcase for the city—a world-leading venue for education, research and public outreach on architecture, landscape architecture, and urban design.
+The revitalized site is the new home of the John H. Daniels Faculty of Architecture, Landscape, and Design.

 A new home for a growing Faculty